hytopoulos/hytopoulos.github.io/_posts/media-anima/2025-10-16-emotion-bias-vlm.md

 #### Measuring Bias in Emotion Features

 The EMOTIC dataset includes demographic labels (Male/Female, Kid/Adult) alongside emotion annotations.
-If we create semantic directions for these demographic labels, we can measure the cosine similarity to see how they inherit the biases of the source data and the base model.
+If we create semantic directions for these demographic labels, we can measure the cosine similarity between them and out emotion directions to see what correlations exist.
 Let's inspect this correlation, along with the distribution of demographic labels in EMOTIC and word embedding similarities of SigLIP:

 {% tabs bias %}
 {% tab bias SAE %}